temporalio/documentation/docs/retry-activities-and-workflows.md

 | `MaximumAttempts`          | int         | Total number of attempts that should be made to execute an activity in the presence of failures.
 If this limit is exceeded, the error is returned back to the Workflow that invoked the Activity. |
 | `NonRetryableErrorReasons` | Exception[] |  Errors that should not be retried.
 For example, if there is an error for invalid arguments, there's a good chance retrying won't fix the problem. |

+### Example usage

-The following code snippets provide an example implementation.
-These values are the same values used by the default retry policy, i.e. what would happen if no `RetryOptions` were specified at all.
+The following code snippets provide example implementations.
+The values of the first example are the same values used by the default retry policy, i.e. what would happen if no `RetryOptions` were specified at all.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';